slytomcat/http-mock/README.md

 ```
 ./build.sh
 ```
 executed from the repo folder.
+You need Golang v.1.20 or higher to build the binary.
+Also the `build.sh` uses `upx` utility to compact the binary.

 ## use in proxy mode